ItzzzAk/Iphone-15-3d/README.md

 6. **Preview the Production Build**:

-    You can preview the production build locally with:
+    Preview the production build locally with:

     ```bash
     npm run preview